microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-react.md

 ### Show user's calendar data after signing in

 Next, extend the application to show data from the user's calendar.
 You can access this information only after the user has signed in.
-To do this, you will need to track the user's sign in state and show the calendar data after the user has signed in with their Microsoft account.
+To do this, you need to track the user's sign in state and show the calendar data after the user has signed in with their Microsoft account.

 #### Track user's sign in state

-To track the user's sign in state in your application, you will use the React `useState` and `useEffect` hooks in combination with provider event handlers.
+To track the user's sign in state in your application, use the React `useState` and `useEffect` hooks in combination with provider event handlers.

 1. In the code editor, open the **src/App.tsx** file and extend the existing React `import` statement.